larabjork/mechacar_statistical_analysis/README.md

 * Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
 The r-squared value of 0.7149 indicates that the model predicts mpg correctly approximately 71% of the time.
 However, as described in the course content, this is likely a case of "overfitting", where the model works for the current data but probably won't be effective with another similar dataset.
 Therefore, this linear model does not effectively predict mpg of MechaCar prototypes.

+## Summary Statistics on Suspension Coils
+* ADD SCREENSHOT OF TOTAL SUMMARY DATAFRAME
+* ADD SCREENSHOT OF LOT SUMMARY DATAFRAME
+* The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
+Why or why not?